irsbugs/cmrt/CiviCRM Upgrading.md

 -rw-rw-r--  1 www-data www-data     0 Jun 16 07:58 test

 www-data@hp:/srv/www/wordpress$ cd ~/
-This took to being /var/www with html as a folder off www
+This took to being /var/www with html as a directory off www

 Maybe this was created before